dyte-submissions/dyte-vit-2022-Aritra779/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+In order to use this project/ repo / tool there are certain pre-requisites.
 * node
 * npm
   ```sh
   npm install npm@latest -g
   ```
+* A code Editor (e.g., Visual Studio, VS Code, Sublime Text, Atom etc.)

 ### Installation

-1. Get your personal access token from github(required only when using the -u option. not required for the -i option).
-Follow this for creating your PAT [https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+1. Get your personal access token from github(required only when using the `-u` option.
+Not required for the `-i` option).
+Follow this for creating your PAT(Personal Access Token) [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 2. Clone the repo
    ```sh
    git clone https://github.com/dyte-submissions/dyte-vit-2022-Aritra779.git